Experiments¶

 experiment.run

-Or drop the code into experiments
+Or drop the code into experiments folder and use the fast-experiment command

 line tool.